Reiner Schürmann

-Father Reiner Schürmann, O.P., Ph.D.
-(February 4, 1941 – August 20, 1993) was a German Dominican priest and philosopher.
-From 1975 to his death, he was Professor in the department of philosophy of the Graduate Faculty of the New School for Social Research in New York City.
+Reiner Schürmann (February 4, 1941 – August 20, 1993) was a Dutch-American philosopher and professor.
+From 1975 to his death, he was Professor of Philosophy at The New School for Social Research in New York City.
 He wrote all his major published work in French.

 Biography

 Born in Amsterdam in 1941 of German parents, Reiner Schürmann studied philosophy and theology with the Dominicans of Le Centre d'études du Saulchoir near Paris, between 1962 and 1969, and received a Doctorate in Philosophy from the University of Sorbonne in Paris in 1981.

 It was as a Dominican priest that he first came to the United States in 1971, teaching first at The Catholic University of America in Washington, D.C., then at Duquesne University in Pittsburgh.
 In 1975, he left the priesthood and began teaching philosophy at the New School for Social Research as a protégé of Hannah Arendt and Hans Jonas.

 He "died of complications caused by AIDS on August 20, 1993 in New York City", three years after his partner, Québécois painter Louis Comtois.